 Almost all of the men 50 and older who responded to a survey about fish consumption knew about mercury-based advisories while 67 percent were aware of advisories related to polychlorinated biphenyls (PCBs) found in fish, according to a report in the current issue of WMJ (vol. 112, no. 3).
 The study by the Wisconsin Department of Health Services (DHS) also found that more than half of the respondents made at least one behavioral change because of concerns with contamination.

 As part of a grant funded by the U.S. Environmental Protection Agency’s Great Lakes Restoration Initiative, DHS surveyed men 50 and older who fished in Wisconsin waters and lived in Wisconsin at least part of the year.
 That demographic was targeted because previous DHS research found that older, male anglers eat more sport fish and have higher body burdens of persistent contaminants found in fish than other groups.

-Published by the Wisconsin Medical Society, WMJ is devoted to the interests of the medical profession and health care in the Midwest.
-This peer-reviewed publication, which is available in print and electronic format, is one of the few state medical society-sponsored medical journals that publish a large amount of original research and academic content.
+Additional information is available in this news release.
+Published by the Wisconsin Medical Society, WMJ is a peer-reviewed publication devoted to the interests of the medical profession and health care in the Midwest.